docker/for-mac/.github/ISSUE_TEMPLATE.md

 ### Information

-  - Diagnostic ID from "Diagnose & Feedback" in the menu.
+  - Full output of the diagnostics from "Diagnose & Feedback" in the menu
-  - a reproducible case if this is a bug, Dockerfiles FTW
+  - A reproducible case if this is a bug, Dockerfiles FTW
-  - page URL if this is a docs issue or the name of a man page
+  - Page URL if this is a docs issue or the name of a man page
-  - host distribution and version (OSX 10.10.x, OSX 10.11.x)

 ### Steps to reproduce the behavior